John Patrick Connolly: Early life

-Connolly was born on June 28, 1894 in Lowell, Massachusetts.
+Connolly was born on June 28, 1894, in Lowell, Massachusetts.
 He graduated from Suffolk Law School.

 Political career

 Early career

 From 1929 to 1933, Connolly represented the 9th Suffolk District in the Massachusetts House of Representatives.
 From 1935 to 1937 he was an assistant attorney general in the office of Paul A. Dever.

 Suffolk Superior Court

 Connolly was elected clerk of the Suffolk Superior Court of Civil Business in 1936.
 He assumed office on December 1, 1936, succeeding the deceased Francis A. Campbell.
 After taking office, Connolly fired nearly 50 clerks, all without a reason.
 The dismissed employees filed complaints with Attorney General Dever and Governor Charles F. Hurley.
 In 1938, one of the terminated employees hired attorney Reuben L. Laurie to investigate the firings.
 The following year the matter was referred to the Boston Bar Association.
-On June 16, 1939, the Boston Bar Association filed a petition with the Massachusetts Supreme Judicial Court for Connolly’s removal.
-The petition alleged that Connolly, his principal clerk, and another legal figure coerced clerk’s office employees to pay Connolly kickbacks in order to retain their jobs.
+On June 16, 1939, the Boston Bar Association filed a petition with the Massachusetts Supreme Judicial Court for Connolly's removal.
+The petition alleged that Connolly, his principal clerk, and another legal figure coerced clerk's office employees to pay Connolly kickbacks in order to retain their jobs.
 The Bar Association also accused Connolly of forcing employees to work on his reelection campaign, hiring lawyers who did little work for the office, and having employees intercede in traffic cases.
 On July 19, 1939, five days before his removal hearing was to begin, Connolly resigned his office.
 James F. McDermott, who was appointed to succeed Connolly on an acting basis, removed employees hired by Connolly and offered reinstatement to those Connolly had fired.
-In December 1939, Connolly presented Laurie’s evidence to a grand jury.
+In December 1939, Laurie's evidence against Connolly was presented to a grand jury.
 The grand jury returned six indictments against Connolly and his co-conspirator, William T. Conway.
-Connolly and Conway’s trial began on March 4, 1940.
+Connolly and Conway's trial began on March 4, 1940.
 The pair were found guilty of bribery.
 Connolly was sentenced to three to four years in the State Prison.
 His sentence was stayed pending appeal.
 His conviction was upheld and he began serving his sentence on April 8, 1941.